 Craigslist is a great way to gain inbound phone calls, and incoming leads to your business.
 Simply placing not an advertisement, but specify the exact services you provide for your listings can gain you a huge amount of new FREE customers.
 There are several tricks to getting more exposure for your lists that we teach within the Karma Snack newsletter we provide to clients – signup to learn more.

 Internet Search of Targeted Audience

-This falls in line with cold calling, but doing extensive research on your targeted audience, where they search online, what websites they visit, and where they communicate is important to targeting the gaining new customers.
-An example: if you are a music artists that needs exposure online, you can tap into where your targeted audience would be like places like Myspace, YouTube, twitter, and other community based web 3.0 portals.
+This falls in line with cold calling, but doing extensive research on your targeted audience, where they search online, what websites they visit, and where they communicate is important to target the gaining new customers.
+An example: if you are a music artist that needs exposure online, you can tap into where your targeted audience would be like places like Myspace, YouTube, Twitter, and another community-based web 3.0 portals.
 Find out where your audience is and become an active member there, and interact.